 Mr. Abdolfattah Soltani is an innocent man.

-We demand the immediate and unconditional release of Iranian lawyers Narges Mohammadi and Abdolfattah Soltani.
+We call for a strong diplomatic pressure for immediate and unconditional release of Iranian lawyers Narges Mohammadi and Abdolfattah Soltani.

-The Immediate release Narges Mohammadi and Abdolfattah Soltani petition to President of the Islamic Republic of Iran was written by Mariacarmela Ribecco and is in the category Human Rights at GoPetition.
+The Immediate release Narges Mohammadi and Abdolfattah Soltani petition to President of the Islamic Republic of Iran, European Parliament's delegation for relations with Iran was written by Mariacarmela Ribecco and is in the category Human Rights at GoPetition.